Reward, Release, Respond — The Stoked Dispatch, March 2026

 Interactive Widget Embed Configurator

 Setting up your embed code just got visual.
-The new interactive configurator lets you preview your widget and copy the code — no more guessing whether you picked the right options.
+The new interactive configurator lets you preview your widget and copy the code.
+No more guessing whether you picked the right options.

 Community Branding on Auth Pages

 Your logo and brand name now appear on login and signup pages.
 Small detail, big polish.
-Your advocates see your brand from the very first screen.
+Your advocates see your brand from the first screen.

 Duplicate Advocate Detection

-When a new application comes in, Stoked now checks for matching advocates already in your system — by email, phone, or name.
+When a new application comes in, Stoked now checks for matching advocates already in your system: by email, phone, or name.
 Catches duplicates before they become a data cleanup project.

 Under the Hood